 Stems: The stems are upright to sprawling.
-If sprawling, the terminal part of the stem is always erect while the recumbant stem can root at the stem nodes.
+If sprawling, the terminal part of the stem is always erect while the recumbent stem can root at the stem nodes.

 Leaves: The yellow-green leaf blades are 3 to 12 inches long (7-30 cm) and up to 6/10 inch wide (6 to 15 mm).
 Leaves are coarse on top with tiny retrorse teeth along the edges which can easily tear clothing and cut flesh, hence the common name "cutgrass".
 The leaf sheaths are also rough and can cut.
 Sheaths are open and can have sparse hair.
 The ligules are from 0.5 to 1.0 mm long.

-Inflorescence: The flower head is a greenish to whitish terminal panicle, sometimes with axillary branches, that often droops and is from 10 to 30+ cm long (8 to 12+ inches).
-Branches are wiry.
-The panicle can have two or more branches from the lower nodes, usually only one from the upper nodes.
-Lower branches also divide.
+Inflorescence: The flower head is a greenish to whitish terminal panicle, sometimes with axillary branches.
+The entire panicle often droops and is from 10 to 30+ cm long (8 to 12+ inches).
+Panicle branches are wiry.
+The panicle can have two or more branches rising from the lower nodes of the panicle stem, usually only one from the upper panicle stem nodes.
+Lower branches can also divide.
 Sometimes the flowering branches do not emerge from the leaf sheaths, but produce seed within the sheath.

 Flowering: The spikelets, which barely overlap, are referred to as 'naked' in that they do not have glumes.
 Spikelets are 4.0 to 6.5 mm long.
-These appear in clusters of 3 to 8 and not attached to the stem but toward the end of the panicle branches, with the lower 1/3 of the branch free of spikelets.
+These appear in clusters of 3 to 8 toward the end of the panicle branches, with the lower 1/3 of the branch free of spikelets.
 The spikelets have only one floret and the florets have lemmas and paleas usually with a few straight hair on the keels and margins.
 Lemmas are 5-veined, most conspicuous on the margins.
 Anthers number 3.